Writing Glossary

 Story Arc

-The complete trajectory of a narrative from beginning through conflict to resolution.
+The beginning-middle-end progression of a single, complete narrative, tracing the transformation from an initial state through conflict to resolution.

 Stream of Consciousness